GustavoRassi/GradeRegister/README.md

 # GradeRegister
-Using text files, displays information of several students and find the highest scores.
+* Using text files, displays information of several students and find the highest scores.
+# What I learned
+* Text files management.
+* The use of structures in an array.
+* Better understanding of how arrays work and with structures.